 GRID Alternatives' unique volunteer-based installation model and organization-wide focus on green jobs training has made every SASH project a workforce development opportunity for a broad range of professional interests.
-To illustrate, the SASH Program to date has created over 27,000 opportunities for volunteers to participate in an installation and reserved over 5,600 opportunities specifically for job trainees.
-These volunteer and job training opportunities help strengthen California's solar industry and provide a means for individuals from diverse backgrounds to learn about PV solar design and installation through hands-on experience.
+To date, the SASH Program has filled over 19,200 workday positions with volunteer participants and has dedicated an additional 2,200 workday positions specifically for job trainees.
+These volunteer and job training opportunities help strengthen California's solar industry by providing broad consumer education and providing a means for individuals from diverse backgrounds to learn about PV solar design and installation through hands-on experience.
 Volunteer and training opportunities can help create the solar market transformation sought through the California Solar Initiative.
 These opportunities also create a well-informed public and proof that the technology can be adopted by everyone in every community within California.

 GRID ensures that the volunteers on SASH projects are adequately trained in safety and installation techniques and understand the basic fundamentals of the SASH Program, the California Solar Initiative, and the benefits of PV-solar by requiring all volunteers to attend a mandatory volunteer/solar orientation.
-Since the inception of the SASH Program, over 8,950 prospective volunteers have completed GRID's mandatory orientation and the majority have gone on to participate in an installation.
+Since the inception of the SASH Program, over 9,450 prospective volunteers have completed GRID's mandatory orientation and the majority have gone on to participate in an installation.
 Volunteers and job trainees form the backbone to GRID's installation model and will be an important part of the overall success of the SASH Program.